Linaro/website/_posts/current/news/2020-07-23-linaro-developer-cloud-kubernetes-as-a-service.md

 CNCF has the Certified Kubernetes program for different vendors’ Kubernetes service to make sure their service consistency and confirmability.
 The software conformance test ensures that every vendor’s version of Kubernetes supports the required APIs, as do open source community versions.
 For organizations using Kubernetes, conformance enables interoperability from one Kubernetes installation to the next.
 It allows them the flexibility to choose between vendors.

 Linaro Developer Cloud Kubernetes service now can offer the Kubernetes version 1.17 with OS Fedora-Coreos-Dev-Arm64.
-Now, it has passed the CNCF conformance test suites which include more than 280 test cases and was [certified by CNCF](https://landscape.cncf.io/format=card-mode&selected=linaro-developer-cloud-kubernetes-service).
-We are the first Arm64 open source cloud to pass the CNCF conformance test and get this certification.
+Now, it has passed the CNCF conformance test suites which includes more than 280 test cases and was [certified by CNCF](https://landscape.cncf.io/format=card-mode&selected=linaro-developer-cloud-kubernetes-service).
+We are the first Arm64 open source cloud to pass the CNCF conformance test and gain this certification.
 With this certification, Arm64 open-source platform

 {% include image.html path="/assets/images/content/certified-kubernetes.png" alt="Certified Kubernetes logo" %}

 ## Ready to try the certified Kubernetes on Arm64

 Please come to [Linaro Developer Cloud](http://www.linaro.cloud), click the request access button on the left top.
-Please leave the info on the next form for requiring the Kubernetes clusters and provide strong intend usage info.
+Please leave the info on the next form for requiring the Kubernetes clusters and provide strong intended usage information.